LAW OFFICE OF JOSEPH J. BELL

 5. WHAT ARE THE COURTS OR AREAS WHERE YOU TAKE CASES?

-Mr. Bell's practice is primarily in the western Sierra Foothills, including Nevada County, Placer County and Sierra County.
-Mr. Bell occasionally appears in Yuba-Sutter counties.
+Mr. Bell's practice is primarily in Nevada County and Placer County.
 He rarely handles cases outside these counties due to the costs of travel, which must be charged to the client.
 Further, infrequent appearances in a county can be a disadvantage due to the local rules or procedures many courts have adopted, and which are not always known to visiting attorneys.

 6. ARE THERE TYPES OF CASES WHICH YOU DO NOT TAKE?

-Mr. Bell does not handle patent and copyright, bankruptcy, incorporation, tax law, criminal defense, probate, real estate transactions or litigation, or worker's compensation and social security administrative proceedings.
-His primary areas of practice involve civil litigation including family, juvenile, and partnership matters, land use and environmental law, personal injury including employment rights, landlord tenant law and non-profit organization law.
+Mr. Bell does not handle patent and copyright, bankruptcy, incorporation, tax law, criminal defense, probate, real estate transactions or litigation, landlord tenant, or worker's compensation and social security administrative proceedings.
+His primary area of practice is family law, including juvenile matters.

 7. CAN I RELY ON YOU TO "FIGHT FOR ME" AND "WIN MY CASE?"